svakulenk0/ODAbrowser/README.md

 1. generate browsable (hierarchical ?) document collection summary to be able to explore document collection in various dimensions, e.g. portal/publisher, country, language, category/topic.

-2. pick discriminative terms to partition the space of documents (not too general, i.e. present in all documents of the collection, and not too specific, i.e. present in a single document in the collection), pick keyword candidates that carry semantic meaning not a random (rare) corpus-specific collocation, annotate each document with good search terms (ngrams) which reflect its semantics.
+2. pick discriminative terms to partition the space of documents (not too general, i.e. present in all documents of the collection, and not too specific, i.e. present in a single document in the collection), annotate each document with good search terms (ngrams) which reflect its semantics, that **carry semantic meaning not a random (rare) corpus-specific collocation**.

 3. navigate (suggest, guide user) through good (!) search terms (hierarchy?) which plays the role of the proxy anchoring to the underlying document clusters in the collection.